RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 Loading Data into a DataFrame from a CSV File
 ----------------------------------------------

-The **CSV file** is one of the most common ways you will find data.
+In the contemporary world, one of the most common ways you will find data is in a **CSV file** format.
 CSV stands for "comma separated value", and this format allows us to share data files in a simple text format.
-The data we will use to get started with **Pandas** is the data about countries we used in the spreadsheet module.
-You can open a CSV file in any text editor, but it may not be particularly easy to read.
-But because of its structure, it is easy to parse for analysis.
-The first few lines of the raw CSV file for this project look like this.
+To get our first glimpse at **Pandas** and its capabilities, we will be using the data about countries we used in the spreadsheet module.
+A CSV file can be opened in any text editor, however, it is sometimes hard to read.
+Although it is hard to read, the structure makes it really easy to parse for analysis, which we will use to our advantage.
+In the following block of code you will see the first few lines of the raw CSV file for this project.
+It may look intimidating, but we will unpack it as we go.

 .. code-block:: none